-Darwin Finches are a fascinating group of bird species that are endemic to the Galapagos islands.
+Darwin Finches are a fascinating group of bird species that are endemic to the Galapagos Islands.
 As their name suggests, they are also closely intertwined with Charles Darwin, the renowned English naturalist who observed and collected these small birds during his famous visit to the islands in 1835.
 The finches later went on to play an instrumental role in the development of his theory of natural selection and are now considered one of the clearest examples of adaptive radiation in the world.
-As a result the finches are among the most famous and best loved species of the Galapagos.
+As a result, the finches are among the most famous and best-loved species of the Galapagos.
 Read on to learn more about these intriguing birds.

-Darwin Finches, or Galapagos Finches, are small land birds, varying in size from 10 to 20 centimetres and weighing between 10 and 38 grams.
+Darwin Finches, or Galapagos Finches, are small land birds, varying in size from 10 to 20 centimeters and weighing between 10 and 38 grams.
 They all display a similar body type and coloration, which makes them virtually impossible to distinguish according to size or plumage.
-The finches are generally black, brown or olive in colour, which led to Darwin to refer to them as “drab and dull little birds” when he first encountered them.
+The finches are generally black, brown or olive in color, which led to Darwin to refer to them as “drab and dull little birds” when he first encountered them.

-Their most striking feature is the beak which varies markedly in shape, size and colour.
+Their most striking feature is the beak which varies markedly in shape, size and color.
 As you’ll see, the beak played a crucial role in distinguishing the various species and in inspiring Darwin’s theory of evolution via natural selection.

-There are 14 species of Galapagos finches, with 13 still residing on the islands today (the Large Ground Finch unfortunately became extinct).
+There are 14 species of Galapagos finches, with 13 still residing on the islands today (the Large Ground Finch, unfortunately, became extinct).
 Each species adapted to fill a specific niche in their new habitat, evolving into distinct populations across several of the islands – a trend that can be seen with numerous Galapagos wildlife.

-They are also notoriously hard to categorise and identify.
+They are also notoriously hard to categorize and identify.
 This is because the beaks can be variable and start to overlap into the range of another species.
 There is a famous saying, coined by bird guidebook author Michael Harris:

 “It is only a very wise man or a fool who thinks that he is able to identify all the finches which he sees”.

 They certainly baffled Darwin when he first encountered them and it took subsequent work by experts in ornithology to shed light on the distinctions between the various populations.
 However, if you know which finches are endemic to which island, you have a good chance of being able to narrow down the options.
-For example, on Floreana island, any finch you see is likely to be medium tree finch, whilst the large cactus ground finch can only be found on Espanola, Genovesa, Darwin and Wolf Islands.
+For example, on Floreana island, any finch you see is likely to be a medium tree finch, whilst the large cactus ground finch can only be found on Española, Genovesa, Darwin and Wolf Islands.

 The finches feed on a variety of different food sources, depending on their island habitat.
 Their sharp beaks are highly adapted, whether for crushing seeds, pecking wood or probing flowers for nectar.
-Each population has evolved specialised feeding capabilities, some of which are quite unusual.
+Each population has evolved specialized feeding capabilities, some of which are quite unusual.

 The most obvious distinction between finch species is between those with long, pointed beaks and those with shorter, stouter beaks.
-The former tend to be insect or nectar feeding birds who benefit from a slim beak they can poke into holes to obtain food.
-Meanwhile, in the latter type, the beak resembles more of a claw-shape and is ideal for grinding and crushing seeds.
+The former tend to be insect or nectar-feeding birds who benefit from a slim beak they can poke into holes to obtain food.
+Meanwhile, in the latter type, the beak resembles more of a claw shape and is ideal for grinding and crushing seeds.

 The woodpecker and mangrove finches are classic examples of the first type.
 They use their slender beaks to hold twigs and cactus spines which they then skilfully employ to fish out larvae from inside tree cavities.
 In contrast, ground finches have large powerful beaks that look disproportionate to the rest of their body, but which are perfectly suited to crushing hard seeds on the ground.
 Ground finches also eat ticks which they remove from the skin of tortoises and iguanas.
 One sub-species, nicknamed the vampire finch, has even been observed feeding on the blood of these reptiles.